hrushikesh2k1/Devops-Interview/az-104/questions.md

 Is this the new role or replacement role?

 When i am successful in this interview what is my focus going to be for first 90 days How do you measure performace of the team over 6 months

+If I am successfull in the interview, what would be my focus for first 90 days?

+What do you like working in this company?

 1. How do you troubleshoot Azure VM backup issues including restarting a failed backup.
    Points to check: